 The system is completed with the sensor pad so there’s no need to buy any additional baby movement monitors.
 The square, flat pad sits under the mattress of your baby’s bed and monitors the infant’s movements.
 An alarm sounds if no movement is detected within 20 seconds.

 The system has a 200m range and can be electric or battery operated.
 This isn’t a long range unit, but it is still a decent range.
 The parent unit is both portable and rechargeable and has an approximate eight-hour battery life.

 Things We Like About the Angelcare AC1100 System

 It can be a very nerve-racking experience to have a newborn baby in your home, especially during those first few months with them.
 However, having the ability to monitor, hear and see your baby’s movements can really help to reassure you that everything is fine with your dearest little one.

-You have to have the patience of a complete saint to set this monitor up.
+You have to have the patience of a complete saint to set the Angelcare AC110 baby monitor up.
 It does come with clear instructions, but there is so much to read that I wondered if all of it was actually necessary.
 However, once it is all set up, the appeal of the unit is how easy it is to use.